 Buying a new puppy is an exciting and rewarding endeavor!
-It’s fun to bring a puppy into your home and figure out its personality and quirks.
+You get to choose your puppy, bring it home, and learn all its quirks.

 Mini Aussiedoodle History

-Since the Mini Aussiedoodle is a mixed breed, perhaps it is best if we look at each of its parent breeds in turn: the Miniature Australian Shepherd and the Miniature Poodle.
+Since the Mini Aussiedoodle is a mixed breed, if we want to understand the history of this breed, we first have to look at each of its parent breeds: the Miniature Australian Shepherd and the Miniature Poodle.

-Australian Shepherds are considered some of the smartest dogs around!
+Australian Shepherds are considered some of the smartest dogs of all time.

 Aussies descended from European herding dogs that lived around the Pyrenees Mountains.
 Some of the people of the Pyrenees migrated to Australia in the 1800s, and they took their dogs with them.
 In Australia, breeders crossed the dogs with Border Collies and other herding dog breeds.

-Eventually, these dogs made their way to California, where American ranchers discovered them and further refined the breed.
+Eventually, these dogs made their way to California, where American ranchers discovered them to be wonderful cattle dogs and refined the breed even further.
 Aussies became a part of Western American culture as ranch dogs and in rodeos.

 Today we know the Aussie as an exuberant, active, and brilliant dog.
 As herd dogs, they like to work.
 Pair that with their intelligence and they are prime candidates for dog sports, search and rescue, or service dogs.

 This breed originated in Germany to work as water retrievers.
-Their thick, fluffy coats were usually clipped to reduce drag but left on their heads and chests for warmth.
+Their thick, fluffy coats were usually clipped to reduce drag but left on their heads and chests for warmth--which is how that iconic poodle clip originated!
 They were also popular with circuses because of their intelligence, obedience, and good looks.

 Over the years, Poodles have earned a permanent place among the most popular dog breeds of all time.
 They are popular for good reason, too!
 Their attractive qualities include high intelligence, great temperaments, and hypoallergenic characteristics.